4minutes-chung/Predicting-Housing-Prices-Ames-Iowa/README.md

 - Gradient Boosting
 - XGBoost

-**Best result**
+### Key Result
-- XGBoost: CV RMSE ≈ 0.117 (stable across folds)
+XGBoost achieved the lowest CV RMSE (≈ 0.117), reflecting the benefits of shrinkage, shallow trees, and subsampling.

 **Notes**
-- Dataset source: House Prices - Advanced Regression Techniques, Kaggle.
+- Dataset sourced from Kaggle, Data not included due to licensing.
 - It has 79 explanatory variables describing aspect of residential homes in Ames, Iowa.
 - https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview